mertnakip/Recurrent-Trend-Predictive-Neural-Network/README.md

 ## Citation Request
-The rTPNN as well as its application on multi-sensor fire detection has been published as a journal paper which is entitled as "Recurrent Trend Predictive Neural Network for Multi-Sensor Fire Detection" on IEEE Access.
+The rTPNN, as well as its application on multi-sensor fire detection, has been published as a journal paper which is entitled "Recurrent Trend Predictive Neural Network for Multi-Sensor Fire Detection" in IEEE Access.
 If you use rTPNN or the content of this repository, please cite our following paper (along with the repository citation) as follows:

 ```
 @ARTICLE{nakip2021rTPNN,